 All of the professions provide some benefit for any class/spec, though clearly some are better than others.
 Even the gathering professions have some value, though you might be better served by using those to build a larger gold stash.

 Most of the professions add an average of about 320 Agility.
-Since gems with secondary stats are twice the value of those with primary stats (320 Mastery Vs 160 Int, for example) Blacksmithing might be the most valuable profession if you’re just looking for the buffs.
-You’ll be able to slot 640 Crit or Mastery as opposed to 320 Ag.
+Since gems with secondary stats are twice the value of those with primary stats (320 Mastery Vs 160 Int, for example) Blacksmithing is easily the most valuable profession since you can slot 640 Crit as opposed to 320 Ag.

 |Blacksmithing||gives two extra gems slots.
 Since gems with secondary stats have twice the value of gems with primary stats Blacksmithing might be a very valuable profession.
 For example, you’ll be able to socket he two gems for 640 Mastery or 480 Stam instead of 320 Ag.|